Last updated on June 2, 2021.

 By now, you will have experienced the highs and lows of parenthood.
 Some days feel like you’re completely on top of this motherhood gig and other days, teething/sickness/a sleepless night hits and all of a sudden, everything you knew about this little bundle of joy goes out the window and you feel like you’ll never get a hang of being a parent.

 Everyone needs support of one kind or another.
-As mentioned in Part One of this series, your support system can be made up of other parents with a baby of a similar age, someone who can watch your baby, and/or a partner who shares the load.
+Your support system can be made up of other parents with a baby of a similar age, someone who can watch your baby, and/or a partner who shares the load.

 Knowing when you need a bit of extra support is key to taking charge of your mental health.
 In our book, The Hong Kong Maternity and Baby Book, psychologist Dr. Quratulain Zaidi describes the difference between baby blues and postpartum depression.
 With the baby blues you may feel emotionally fragile, anxious and overwhelmed but it only lasts for a few days and should be gone by two weeks postpartum.
 Postpartum depression is longer term and onset is anytime in the first year.
 Symptoms may include unexplained sadness, insomnia, feelings of worthlessness, disinterest in your baby, anxiousness, and a feeling of a loss of control.
 If you begin to feel like this, it’s important to contact your obstetrician, GP, or a psychologist as soon as possible.
 Early intervention is key to both you and your family’s well-being.